March 30th – April 1st, 2021

-Please be advised that the First Open Call for Speakers is the best opportunity to get your session accepted for ODSC East.
+The First Open Call for Speakers is the best opportunity to get your session accepted for ODSC East.
 The Second Open Call for Speakers is a rolling call for submissions and is determined by any focus areas in which the speaker committee feels more quality speakers are needed.

 You can submit a presentation for ODSC conference or for “Accelerate AI” summit, which is ODSC’s business summit.
-Co-located with ODSC, the summit brings together top industry executives and CxOs to help attendees understand how AI and data science transforms business.
+Co-located with ODSC, the summit brings together top industry executives and CxOs to help attendees understand how AI and data science transform business.

 Proposals will be considered for the following types of presentations:

 Format for Business Sessions

 Here are some helpful guidelines to consider for your proposal:

 Your title should grab the interest of attendees and concisely tell attendees what your session is about.

 The recommended abstract must be at least 250 words.
 Ensure your abstract is succinct and speaks to both the topic and context of your presentation.
 This abstract will be used on an online speaker page, mobile app, and other online marketing platforms.
 The description must also explain what the attendee will learn from your presentation.